 Make sure read this page in detail, and scroll down to the bottom of the page to upload your documents

 This form is for the submission of your credit application form for credit from previous study outside of the ANU, plus any other supporting documentation.
-Please note well that the CASS student office does not give credit estimates to students who have not matriculated into our programs.
+Please note well that the CASS student office does not give credit estimates to students who have not matriculated into our programs and enrolled in courses.

 If you have applied for a degree transfer within the ANU from one program to another (for example, from a BA to a BIR), you need to fill out this form instead.

 - Download the Application for status (credit) application form, and fill it in manually.